Twinklebear/sdl2webgpu/README.md

 The library is designed to be dropped into any CMake project, and doesn't build as a standalone library (also see the example).
-Similar to glfw3webgpu, you can either:
+Similar to glfw3webgpu, you can:

+- Fetch the library using FetchContent by including the provided [`FetchSDL2WebGPU.cmake`](FetchSDL2WebGPU.cmake) by adding the file to your project and adding `include(<path>/FetchSDL2WebGPU.cmake)` to your CMakeLists.
+  This should be done after finding Dawn + SDL2.
-- Add the library source files to your project or via FetchContent and use `add_subdirectory(sdl2webgpu)` (or appropriate path)
+- Add the library source files to your project via a submodule and include it in your build via `add_subdirectory(sdl2webgpu)`
 - Copy the `sdl2webgpu.*` files into your project and copy the CMake code from [`CMakeLists.txt`](CMakeLists.txt) to build the files into your own CMakeLists.txt